Zagrios/bs-manager/docs/wiki/Guides/Installation-and-updates/Install-or-import-a-version/Install-or-import-a-version.md

 ## How to Import a Version

-> ## 📍Important
+> ## 📍 Important
 >
 > - You will need to download a version of Beat Saber yourself before you can import it.
-> - The [BSManager](https://www.bsmanager.io) team will provide tutorials like [this one](https://steamcommunity.com/sharedfiles/filedetails/?id=1805934840) to help you download official versions of Beat Saber.
+> - The [BSManager](https://www.bsmanager.io) team provides tutorials like [this one](https://steamcommunity.com/sharedfiles/filedetails/?id=1805934840) to help you download official versions of Beat Saber.
 However, no team member will offer assistance for cracked versions.

 1. Launch [BSManager](https://www.bsmanager.io).
 2. Click the gear icon in the top-right corner of the interface.